Bucharest – Thassos by car: everything you need to know

 Route options Bucharest – Thassos: which cities do you pass through?

-Here are 2 options to consider when choosing which route to take:
+Here are 3 options to consider when choosing which route to take:

-Bucharest – Veliko Tarnovo – Stara Zagora – Svilengrad – Ormenio – Keramoti – Thassos
+București – Veliko Tarnovo – Stara Zagora – Svilengrad – Ormenio – Keramoti – Thassos

-If you choose this option, you should be aware that the route could generally take around 8 to 10 hours, but it can be even longer if you want to visit some of the sights in some of the towns you pass through on the way to your destination.
+In this situation, the distance Bucharest – Thassos is 600 km.
+In general, the route could take about 8 to 10 hours, but it can be even longer if you want to visit some of the sights in some of the towns you pass through on the way to your destination.

-Cities and sights worth visiting en route
+Cities and sights worth visiting on your way to Thassos

-• Veliko Tarnovo – a town in Bulgaria known for its medieval fortress Tsarevets, which offers an impressive view of the town and its surroundings.
-It’s well worth a visit, as throughout the fortress loudspeakers are narrating a brief history of the fortress in English and Bulgarian.
-Another interesting thing to see if you come to Tsarevets is the Yantra River, which runs through the base of the fortress and divides the town in two, snaking through the houses.
+- Veliko Tarnovo – town in Bulgaria known for its medieval fortress Tsarevets, which offers an impressive view of the town and its surroundings.
+It’s well worth a visit, as throughout the fortress there are loudspeakers narrating a brief history of the fortress in English and Bulgarian.

 Given that the distance between Svilengrad and Keramoti can be covered in about 5 hours, it’s good to know that after the ferry crossing to Thassos, you can find plenty of tavernas and restaurants on the island.
 For example, in Limenas, the island’s main port, you can enjoy fresh seafood and traditional Greek dishes.